 Instead of managing your projects with disconnected tools, a PMIS lets everyone — owners, project managers, contractors — work from the same source of truth.

-A common misconception is that project management software is exclusively for general contractors managing work in the field.
-While it’s true that many tools are designed with general contractors in mind—focusing on crew scheduling, field progress, punch lists, and subcontractor coordination—modern capital programs involve much more than just on-site activities.
+A common misconception is that project management software is exclusively for general contractors who manage work in the field.
+While many tools are indeed designed with general contractors in mind—focusing on crew scheduling, field progress, punch lists, and subcontractor coordination—modern capital programs encompass much more than just on-site activities.

 Today’s project management landscape includes: